Najeeb Tarakai: International career

 He made his debut against Bangladesh in the 2014 ICC World Twenty20 tournament.
 He played two Twenty20 International (T20I) matches for Afghanistan in 2014.

 On 10 March 2017 against Ireland, Tarakai scored 90 runs during the second T20I at Greater Noida.
 His match-winning performance along with the bowling performance by Rashid Khan, brought him his maiden man of the match award.

 He made his One Day International (ODI) debut for Afghanistan against Ireland at the Greater Noida Sports Complex Ground on 24 March 2017.

 Death

-On 2 October 2020, Tarakai sustained a severe head injury after being hit by a car while crossing a road in Jalalabad.
-He was taken to a nearby hospital in Nangarhar and subsequently underwent surgery while in a coma.
+On 2 October 2020, Tarakai sustained a severe head injury after being hit by a motorist while crossing a road in Jalalabad.
+He was taken to a hospital in Nangarhar and underwent surgery while in a coma.
 He died four days later on 6 October 2020, with his death being confirmed by the Afghanistan Cricket Board.